Due to Covid the 2021 event will not run in February. We may run a similar event if and when restrictions ease enough to do so.

 By public transport from London

-Marylebone to Gerrards Cross on Chiltern is the best bet, depending of course on no engineering work on the Chiltern Line that weekend – so please double-check – and they advertise a £3.00 advance single (as of a week ahead in 2018).
+Marylebone to Gerrards Cross on Chiltern is the best bet, depending of course on no engineering work on the Chiltern Line that weekend – so please double-check.
+You can get an Advance Single by booking ahead of time and in previous years it has been for as little as £3.
 Allow 15 minutes from the train to the starting line.

 Uxbridge, Rickmansworth, Chorleywood are Underground alternatives.
-From Uxbridge it’s main roads, but they are pretty quiet then.
+From Uxbridge it’s main roads, but they are pretty quiet early Sundays.